 See the Men's Salomon OUTward See the Women's Salomon OUTward

-For 2020, Salomon has added yet another boot to their already expansive lineup in the OUTward.
+Last year, Salomon added yet another boot to their already expansive lineup in the OUTward.
 Slotted just under the popular X Ultra 3 in price and performance, the boot features a stylish leather and mesh upper, 2-pound weight, and decent support for lightweight hiking and backpacking trips.
-We put the OUTward to the test on an all-day hike in Patagonia and subsequent day treks back home in the Pacific Northwest, and below we break down its comfort, weight, traction, stability and support, durability, fit and sizing, and more.
+We put the OUTward to the test on an all-day hike in Patagonia and subsequent day treks back home in the Pacific Northwest, and below we break down its overall performance.
 To see how the OUTward Mid stacks up, see our article on the best hiking boots.

 From a comfort perspective, the Salomon OUTward Mid GTX is a bit of a mixed bag.
 On one hand, the boot is quite a bit more cushioned and offers better shock absorption than Salomon’s own OUTline model.
 There’s decent padding around the ankle, and I didn’t experience much foot soreness following a 15-mile day in Patagonia (a problem that cropped up with the OUTline).
 In addition, the boot’s locking eyelet at the top does a great job keeping your foot securely in place and has required no readjustments due to loosening.
 And the OUTward is plenty light and flexible enough to remain comfortable while hiking quickly over fairly moderate terrain.
 I even briefly broke out into a jog on steep descents and a few climbs without the boot feeling ungainly or clumsy.